websanco/liferay-learn/docs/dxp/latest/en/building-applications/tooling/other-tools/liferay-cli-tool.md

 ## Generating a Project

-The Liferay CLI tool creates projects with a specific folder structure, but the structure may change depending on the version of Liferay DXP you are using.
-When you run other commands with the tool within these projects, it recognizes the folder structure for the project's version (and the contents of the project's `package.json` file) and determines that the project is valid for these commands.

 Use the `liferay new` command to create a new [Remote App](../remote-apps/creating-a-liferay-remote-app.md) or Liferay Platform project:

 1. Open a terminal and navigate to where you want to create the project.
 Run this command: